nbering/terraform-provider-ansible/README.md

 A Terraform provider serving as an interop layer for an Ansible [dynamic inventory script][1].

+Read the [introductory blog post][3] for an explanation of the design motivations behind this provider.

 ## Installation

 To install a third-party plugin on your system, follow the [plugin installation